dandon1990/stirling-golf-community/README.md

 * All pages were visited from each page to make sure all links in the navigation bar function correctly.
 * Logo link was tested from each page to make sure it would always link to the Home Page.
-* All links were tested to make sure they were opened internally and not exteranlly.
+* All links were tested to make sure they were opened internally and not externally.
 * All links in the Navigation bar were tested on smaller screens where the navigation bar would move with media queries.

 ### Footer